Bonnyrigg White Eagles clinch top five spot

 With the visiting side having so much to play for it was a tense opening to the game.

-Both sides gave away free kicks but the first real chance of the game fell to Brendan Griffin in the 3rd minute.
+Both sides gave away free kicks but the first laptop for graphic design real chance of the game fell to Brendan Griffin in the 3rd minute.

 Griffin found himself in space but could only aim his shot from outside the box straight at the goal keeper.